When should a delivery business use Google Maps to plan routes?

 - Bonus: Transit, walking, or bicycle routes are involved

-To plan your deliveries using Google Maps as your route builder, look no further than this helpful guide Google has put together.
+To use Google Maps as a route planner, look no further than this helpful guide Google has put together.

 Will Google Maps optimize a route with multiple stops?